jvandemo/generator-angularjs-library/README.md

 ![AngularJS library generator](http://i.imgur.com/FL7exkv.png)

-This allows you to unit test all different versions of your code to make sure they all work as expected.
+This allows you to unit test the different builds of your code to ensure they all work as expected.

 ## Frequently asked questions